xavidelamo/mgci-docs/docs/source/r.rst

 Outputing and formattting to Standard MGCI reporting tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First edit the following variables with inputs relevant to your data.
+First edit the following variables with inputs relevant to your data:

 - **GeoAreaCode:** Please enter the country code
 - **GeoAreaName:** Please enter the name of the country or region
 - **TimePeriod:** Please enter the year in question for which the analysis is done in the following format: yXXXX